jhildenbiddle/class-change/README.md

 **Demo:** http://codepen.io/jhildenbiddle/pen/xVZEoB

-This example demonstrates using an `options.change` function to toggle a class change to the clicked element's parent node.
-This is done using the `elm` argument that is passed to a `options.change` function.
+This example demonstrates using an `options.change` function to toggle a class change on the clicked element's parent node.
+This is done using the `elm` argument that is passed to the `options.change` function.

 **HTML**